icon

 • Blade length starting at 180mm ranging up to 240mm

-• Edge profile includes a curve
+• The edge profile includes a curve

 • Ideal for chopping, including rock-chopping, and push-cutting/pull-cutting

-• Crafted from high-quality stainless steel or high carbon blue steel
+• Crafted from high-quality stainless steel or high-carbon blue steel

 Gyuto Damascus Sakai Takayuki